10 Things to do in Downtown Greenville for Under 10 Bucks

 Location: 111 N. Main Street

-8. Treat yourself to a savory crepe at Crepe du Jour, followed by a stroll around the Greenville County Museum of Art
+8. Treat yourself to a savory crepe at Bonjour, followed by a stroll around the Greenville County Museum of Art

 The Greenville County Museum of Art, although quite small, is impressive enough to warrant a visit.
 Featuring the largest collection of watercolors by renowned artist Andrew Wyeth and rotating special exhibits throughout the year, this little gem is a must-see for any art lovers visiting the area.
 Admission is free and parking just a buck or so.

-Before your visit, treat yourself to a wonderful crepe at Crepe du Jour, a quaint French bistro specializing in both savory and sweet crepes.
+Before your visit, treat yourself to a wonderful crepe at Bonjour, a quaint French bistro specializing in both savory and sweet crepes.
 If you are seeking something savory, opt for the spinach, mushroom, and cheese crepe.
 On the other hand, if you are in a mood for something sweet, you cannot go wrong with the Main St Crepe, featuring Almond Cream Cheese mousse.

 Estimated cost: Free-$1 for museum parking, $8.50-9 per crepe